How to Automate Content Creation with AI Without Losing the Human Touch

 - writing meta descriptions

-- turning one article into many smaller pieces
+- turning one article into social posts

 - updating old articles

-So automation is not “remove the human.”
+So automation is not “let AI do everything.”

 Why beginners waste so much time